-- An A Level counts as two subject units.
-Where a student has studied more than six subject units, the best six scores will be used. - A Cambridge International rank score may differ from the New Zealand Cambridge International score table used for University Entrance because only syllabuses that contribute to University Entrance are used for ranking.
+A Cambridge International rank score may differ from the New Zealand Cambridge International score table used for University Entrance because only syllabuses that contribute to University Entrance are used for ranking.
 (Thinking Skills and the General Paper will be excluded.)

-Example of how a Cambridge International rank score is calculated

 Level Subject units Grade Tariff points Rank score

 А 2 В 100 100

 А 2 В 100 100

 AS 1 В 50 50

 AS 1 С 40 40

 AS 1 D 30 Nil

-Rank score

-Level A A AS AS LevelSubject unitsA2A2AS1AS1 LevelSubject unitsGradeA2BA2BA2BAS1BAS1C LevelSubject unitsGrade pointsA2B100A2B100AS1B50AS1C40
+A AS AS unitsA2A2AS1AS1 unitsA2A2A2AS1AS1 units points A 2 B 100 A 2 B 100 A 2 B 50 AS 1 C 40

-Undergraduate programme admission requirements for school leavers who have achieved University Entrance
+Undergraduate programme admission requirements for NZ school leavers who have achieved University Entrance

-This table indicates the rank score, subject/credit requirements and other requirements that will guarantee you admission to your programme in 2025.
+This table indicates the rank score, subject/credit requirements and other requirements that will guarantee you admission to your programme in 2026.
 Please refer to pg.
-103-105 for an explanation of NCEA, Cambridge International and IB and how your rank score will be calculated.
+101-104 for an explanation of NCEA, Cambridge International and IB, with a link to our online Rank Score calculator.
 If you achieve the University Entrance standard but not the rank score for guaranteed entry into your programme of choice, your application will be given individual consideration if places are available.
-Please refer to pg.
-110 for more information.